ThessaM/ThessaM/README.md

 ### Hi there 👋

+I am a student at Bina Nusantara University majoring in Mobile Application and Technology

 <!--
 **ThessaM/ThessaM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.